tlswg/tls13-spec/draft-ietf-tls-tls13.md

 options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to the client.
-If there is overlap in the "supported_groups" extension but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.
 If there is no overlap in "supported_groups" then the server MUST abort the handshake.

 If the server selects a PSK, then it MUST also select a key